bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### Polymorphism à la carte
-Operations are implemented by functions of matching type through a explicitly declared specialisation binding validly within the declaring context of a library or module.
+Operations are implemented by functions of matching type through a explicitly declared specialisation for a particular library or module context.

 		(`auto equal-ints eq [Int])